-The EIC Sustainability Internship is a new initiative of the Environmental Interpretive Center that is designed to provide a UM-Dearborn student with an experiential learning opportunity focused around sustainability initiatives and how they connect to ecological realities of the natural world.
+The EIC Sustainability Internship is designed to provide a UM-Dearborn student with an experiential learning opportunity focused around sustainability initiatives and how they connect to ecological realities of the natural world.

 This is made possible by the unique urban setting of the Environmental Study Area on which the University is located.